Hometown: Port Douglas

 Cheryl has developed a deep understanding of mediums and process.
 She paints from a place of freedom; inspired by nature, music, popular culture and life’s everyday events and in her words… "I call these my lifescapes.”

-Cheryl puts every ounce of her twenty five years of professionalism into each original painting, from overseeing the construction of the stretchers to the preparation and packaging of each work.
+Cheryl puts every ounce of her twenty five years of professionalism into each original painting.
 Her pieces are unique, high quality and absolutely collectable.

 What inspires you?